GJGits/password_wallet/README.md

 - delete_item: `id: number`.
 Delete the wallet item with the given id.
 This action is not reversible.

 - add_or_update_item: `item: WalletItem`.
 Add to the wallet or update the already existing item.

+## Run app with docker

+In this project [docker](https://www.docker.com/) is used to set up the environments needed by each module.
+The docker version used is `Docker version 20.10.7, build f0df350`.
+For each module will be provided a custom image, at the moment the only avaiable public image is the one for the view submodule.
+The following are the links to the modules images, on each link you can find the documentation on how to use the relative image.

+ - view: [view docker image](https://hub.docker.com/repository/docker/gjcode/gjcode-passwallet-view).
+Once you are into the container issue the command: `ng serve --host 0.0.0.0` to run the developer server, when the app is ready it is possible to open a browser and connect to `http://0.0.0.0:4200`. **This command is needed only if you are not using vscode dev container**.
+Docker network settings will be adjusted in order to delete differences among different type of configurations.

+ - core: **not avaible yet**.

+ ### VSCODE studio users:

+ In the project there is a `.devcontainer` folder, this folder contains the setup for all the project, so it is possible to use it for both view and core modules.
+If you are familiar with [dev container](https://code.visualstudio.com/docs/remote/containers) this is, at the moment, the best way to work.